Skip to main content

 Menu

-Lords begins to check and change the Armed Forces Commissioner Bill
+Lords conclude Armed Forces Commissioner Bill checks

-14 March 2025
+25 March 2025

 There is no description available for this image (ID: 205489)

-The Armed Forces Commissioner Bill aims to establish, and confer functions on, the Armed Forces Commissioner, and abolish the office of Service Complaints Ombudsman.
+The Armed Forces Commissioner Bill aims to establish, and confer functions on, the Armed Forces Commissioner, and abolish the office of the Service Complaints Ombudsman.

 Line by line checks

-• Wednesday 19 March
+Committee stage day one: Wednesday 19 March

 • welfare of service personnel